Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Runaway Bay recording a relatively average level of approval activity when compared to local markets analysed countrywide

 In FY-26, $8.7 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Compared to the Rest of Qld, Runaway Bay has around two-thirds the rate of new dwelling approvals per person and ranks among the 54th percentile nationally, though development activity has increased recently.
-This lower rate may indicate market maturity or possible development constraints.
-New development consists of 35% standalone homes and 65% attached dwellings, favouring compact living which offers affordable entry pathways for downsizers, investors, and first-time purchasers.
+Compared to Rest of Qld, Runaway Bay has around two-thirds the rate of new dwelling approvals per person and ranks among the 53rd percentile nationally, suggesting market maturity and possible development constraints.
+New development consists of 35.0% standalone homes and 65.0% attached dwellings, favouring compact living to attract downsizers, investors, and first-time purchasers.
 With around 321 people per dwelling approval, Runaway Bay exhibits characteristics of a low-density area.
+By 2041, the population is expected to grow by 1,392 residents, potentially leading to increased buyer competition and price support if housing supply struggles to match population growth at current development rates.

-By 2041, the population is expected to grow by 1,392 residents.
-At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+Looking ahead, Runaway Bay is expected to grow by 1,392 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development